- Okugcinwe kunqolobane

 Once more. perhaps bit logic is too complicated for you UI designers and a quantum gyro is more to your liking?
 Cause this is NOT normal.

-Firefox open tweeter's tabs only in private window, can i so something to fix this and be able to open it even in standard window please ? im on mac os X 10,9,5 with fire… (funda kabanzi)
+Firefox open tweeter's tabs only in private window, can i so something to fix this and be able to open it even in standard window please ? im on mac os X 10,9,5 wit… (funda kabanzi)

 Firefox open tweeter's tabs only in private window, can i so something to fix this and be able to open it even in standard window please ?